 Homepage.
 We begin by assessing the magnitude of the pseudoscientific content problem on the YouTube homepage.
 To do so, we use each one of the three user profiles (Science, Pseudoscience, and Science/Pseudoscience), as well as another user with no account (No Profile) that simulates the behavior of not logged-in users.
 We then visit each profile's homepage to collect and classify the top 30 videos as ranked by YouTube.
 Note that we cannot perform this experiment using the YouTube Data API since it does not support this functionality.
 We repeat the same experiment 50 times with a waiting time of 10 minutes between each repetition because YouTube shows different videos on the homepage each time a user visits YouTube.
-We perform this experiment on December 15-16, 2020.
+We perform this experiment during December, 2020.

-Figure 2 shows the percentage of unique pseudoscientific videos on the homepage of each user profile.
+Figure 3 shows the percentage of unique pseudoscientific videos on the homepage of each user profile.
 We find that 2.4%, 9.8%, 4.4%, and 1.9% of all the unique videos found in the top 30 videos of the homepage of the Science, Pseudoscience, Science/Pseudoscience, and the No profile (browser) users, respectively, are pseudoscientific.
-Overall, the Pseudoscience and the Science/Pseudoscience profile get shown a higher amount of pseudoscientific content on their homepage.
-We also verify the significance of the difference in the amount of pseudoscientific content in the homepage of the Pseudoscience and the Science/Pseudoscience profiles compared to the one of the No profile (browser) using the Fisher's Exact test (p < 0.05).
-We obtain similarly high significance (p < 0.05) when we compare the Pseudoscience and Science/Pseudoscience profiles with the Science profile.
+Overall, the Pseudoscience and the Science/Pseudoscience profile receive a higher percentage of pseudoscientific content on their homepage.
+We also verify the significance of the difference in the amount of pseudoscientific content in the homepage of the Pseudoscience and the Science/Pseudoscience profiles compared to the one of the No profile (browser) using the Fisher's Exact test (p < 0.05).We obtain similarly high significance (p < 0.05) when we compare the Pseudoscience and Science/Pseudoscience profiles with the Science profile.
 This indicates that the users' watch history substantially affects the number of pseudoscientific recommendations on their homepage.
 Nevertheless, users who are not interested in this type of content (i.e., science profile) still receive a non-negligible amount of pseudoscientific content.
 We also observe that as the number of videos on the user's homepage increases (e.g., when a user scrolls down), the pseudoscientific videos' percentage remains approximately identical.

 Search Results.
 Next, we focus on quantifying the prevalence of pseudoscientific content when users search for videos on YouTube.
-For this experiment, we use the four pseudoscientific topics in our ground-truth dataset, and we perform search queries on YouTube for each topic.
+For this experiment, we perform search queries on YouTube using the four pseudoscientific topics in our groundtruth dataset.
+For topics with two search queries (i.e., COVID-19), we perform the experiment twice and average their results.
 We retrieve the top 20 videos for each search query and use our classifier to classify each video in the result set.
 We repeat this experiment 50 times for each pseudoscientific topic using all three user profiles and two non-logged-in users with no profile (one using a browser and another using YouTube's Data API).
 Recall that we delete the user's watch history at each experiment repetition and between those performed with different search queries to ensure that future search results are not affected by previous activity other than our controlled watch history.
-We perform this experiment on December 17-19, 2020.
+We perform this experiment in December, 2020.